r-obert/xpool.rb/README.md

 xpool.rb is an implementation of a process pool that was built with [xchan.rb](https://github.com/rg-3/xchan.rb).
 A process pool can utilize all cores on a CPU, and provide a separate memory space to run a "job", which could be any piece of code.
-Don't confuse xpool.rb with background jobs, it is one of the many things xpool.rb could be used for.
+Try not to confuse xpool.rb solely with background jobs, it is one of the many things xpool.rb could be used for.

 xpool.rb is best suited for long and short running scripts, it's not well suited for a Rails application and there are other projects better suited for Rails,